brikis98/ping-play/README.md

 ## Pop-in

 Pagelets can be sent down to the browser and rendered client-side in any order.
-Therefore, you have to be careful to avoid too much "pop-in", where one pagelet renders and the user is starting to use it, and suddenly another one renders and suddenly moves the previous one out of view.
+Therefore, you have to be careful to avoid too much "pop-in", where rendering each pagelet causes random parts of the page to pop in and move around, which makes the page hard to use.

 To avoid annoying your users, use CSS to size the placeholder elements appropriately so they don't resize or move much as the actual content pops in.
 Alternatively, use JavaScript to ensure that the elements on a page render from top to